baro77/myJunosIntro/README.md

 # myJunOSintro
-Some notes I have written during early '18 to have a common entry-level knowledge baseline with my colleagues to evaluate Juniper devices for some future procurements
+Some very short notes (11 pages overall) I have written during early '18 to share with my colleagues a common entry-level knowledge baseline, to evaluate Juniper devices for some future procurements.

-1st sorry: it's a PDF ;-)
+1st sorry: it's a PDF :wink:

-2nd sorry: it's written in Italian ;-) ;-)
+2nd sorry: it's written in Italian :wink: :wink: